braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 It is your responsibility to comply with any applicable [spam laws]({{site.baseurl}}/help/best_practices/spam_regulations/#spam-regulations) when using these targeting settings.
 {% endalert %}

-![Audience targeting example for users who are subscribed or opted in the Advanced Options of the Target Users step.][17]
+![Audience targeting example for users who are subscribed or opted in the Targeting Options section of the Target Audience step.][17]

 ## Segmenting by user subscriptions {#segmenting-by-user-subscriptions}